4dn-dcic/tibanna/docs/execution_json.rst

     - optional (default: unset)

 :ebs_throughput:
     - Provisioned throughput of the gp3 type EBS (MiB/s).
-Must be an integer betweem 125 and 1000.
+Must be an integer between 125 and 1000.
     - optional (default: unset)

 :ebs_type: